 No yard to rake?
 Lucky!
 Even though we downsized by half, our yard is still a doozy to address with so many trees and fallen leaves!
 We have made great progress raking and sweeping the lawn of leaves so our grass can have a chance at healthy growth.

 Psst…my yard does not resemble this one at all–I featured this tiny house property the other day, and it’s a gem.

 House Spruce Up 12: Touch up Paint

 This is next on my to-do list, and I always dread it because I think it will take weeks when I typically can make a big dent in the chore in a single day.

 A freaky thing I do…I cannot resist collecting vintage paintbrushes from the fleamarket and garage sales.
 I think the aged ones look beautiful, yet I cannot bring myself to use them!
 Nope.
 Here is my favorite paint brush for any number of jobs:

-I shared the other day that Home Depot has expanded their offerings to include furniture and home decor.
-Right now, these items are available online, and there are plenty of smart pieces to consider.
-See this peaceful bedroom for one example!
+You have maybe noticed that Home Depot has expanded their offerings to include furniture and home decor.
+These items are available online, and there are plenty of smart pieces to consider…see this peaceful bedroom for one example!